4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Mirissa to Weligama

-You could book a hotel in Weligama or base yourself in Mirissa and take a day trip to Weligama?
+You could book a hotel in Weligama or base yourself in Mirissa and take a day trip to Weligama.

 Mirissa and Weligama are only 20 minutes drive apart, so you can catch a bus from Mirissa to Weligama.
 You can even get a tuk-tuk for only a few hundred rupees.